 Doing your research you can easily compare the interest rate APR, perks (such as discounts), balance transfer fees, and point rewards (i.e. frequent flier miles).

 #9.
-Beware of Santa Claus scenarios, but investigate other debt consolidation options.
+Beware of bad debt consolidation companies.

 If you’re a homeowner, someone may suggest that further mortgaging the roof over your head is a great way to get out of debt.
 While home equity loans can get you a much lower rate and perhaps some tax deductions, they can be very dangerous (especially if you’re in credit card debt!)